See the latest average funeral cost figures

 It also means that we can have the send-off we would like - whether that’s a traditional funeral, or something in line with

 current funeral trends, such as opting for colour instead of black - or choosing a celebration of life over a more traditional service.

 Want to plan ahead but don’t know where to start?

 If we’ve got you thinking, you can see how much the cost of dying is in your area by using our free

 SunLife offers a range of straightforward and affordable products including over 50 life insurance,

 funeral plans, life insurance, home insurance, pet insurance, car insurance, ISAs and

 Will writing services.

 1. The rate of consumer prices index (CPI) inflation for the year in the UK was recorded at 1.5% in August 2014 (Office for National Statistics)

-2. All figure quoted, unless otherwise stated: SunLife Cost of Dying Survey - July 2014
+2. All figures quoted, unless otherwise stated, from the SunLife Cost of Dying Survey 2014